Fall 2023 Application Requirements

 MAD-Crit portfolios:

-Portfolio should primarily contain written work.
-The overall design of the portfolio itself should demonstrate a level of thinking, care, and consistency that is commensurate with the applicant's written work.
-Aspects of the portfolio that should be carefully considered and consistent throughout include page size and proportion, orientation, and layout, font style, title pages, use of color, and so on.
+The overall design of the portfolio should demonstrate a level of thinking, care, and consistency that is commensurate with the applicant's written work.
+Aspects of the portfolio that should be carefully considered and consistent throughout include page size and proportion, orientation, layout, font style, title pages, use of color, and so on.
 Design work or other kinds of creative work may be included as a supplement to the written work.